Consortium Library Prize

 Eligibility: Applicants must meet the following criteria:

-Students must be accepted in an associate or baccalaureate degree program at the University of Alaska Anchorage (any campus) and must be enrolled in at least three credits for the Spring 2017 semester.
+Students must be accepted in an associate or baccalaureate degree program at the University of Alaska Anchorage (any campus) and must be enrolled in at least three credits during the semester in which the application is submitted.

 Application: Complete applications will include the items listed below.
 Please include page numbers.